 If you haven’t noticed, we talk a lot about wedding venue marketing.
 As a hospitality marketing agency, it’s one of the markets we know best.
-But it’s easy to miss a post of ours every now and then – so we decided to share some of our best nuggets from the last year to help you establish your marketing resolutions for 2019, so you’re able to take full advantage of engagement season.
+But it’s easy to miss a post of ours every now and then – so we decided to share some of our best nuggets from the last year to help you establish your marketing resolutions, so you’re able to take full advantage of engagement season.

 1. Invest in Social Media Ads

 With just a small ad spend (and a management fee, if you’d rather we do it) you can reach newly engaged couples in your area and drive them to your weddings page, achieving a towering ROI, like this venue.

 Excerpt: “In just the first month of Bluemont Vineyard’s social ad campaign, they saw 24,005 impressions, 4,210 people reached, 210 clicks, and a whopping 31 leads (brides and grooms who filled out the site inquiry form on their website) – all thanks to a $400 ad spend, plus our management fees.
 All told, the first month saw a whopping 33x return on investment.”

 The Full Story: How Social Media Ads Delivered a Massive ROI for This Wedding Venue

 2. When it’s Time, Follow These Steps to Nail Your Photo Shoot

 High-quality photos are the lifeblood of wedding venue marketing, so we put together a list of things that anyone – even those of us who aren’t professional photographers! – can look for and request to ensure the perfect venue photo shoot.